Please see below for frequently asked questions about the NextGen Mission to Israel. To return to the main NextGen Mission page, click here.

 If registering for a double occupancy, please add the name of the person you want to room with when prompted during registration.
 If this is not done or the person listed does not register in time, we are unable to guarantee double occupancy.
 If you do not list a roommate during registration or that person does not register for the mission, you may be charged the single occupancy rate.

-The mission will spend three days and three nights in Jerusalem at the Arthur Hotel and five days and four nights in Tel Aviv at the Cinema Hotel.
+The mission will spend three nights in Jerusalem at the Arthur Hotel, four nights in Tel Aviv at the Cinema Hotel and one night in the North at the Pastoral Hotel Kfar Blum.

 On Saturday, you will have the opportunity to have dinner on your own.